Navid-Ishaq/az-500-security-labs-deepdive/02-working-with-resource-tags--06-efficiency-reflection.md

-# Point 6 of 9: 06 Efficiency Reflection
+# 02 Working With Resource Tags

-**Lab:** 02 Working With Resource Tags
+## Point 6 of 9: Efficiency & Real-World Reflection

-**Summary:** This section covers *06 efficiency reflection* as part of the overall lab objective.
-It offers insights and applied understanding in the context of Azure Security best practices.
+Zoom out: Was this setup efficient?
+How does it scale or apply to real business use?